 Many players have worn the Cardinals red uniform, but one name rises above all others as an example of the courage and sacrifice necessary to become a legend.
 A 7th round pick in 1998 out of Arizona State, Pat Tillman made the Cardinals roster at the safety position.
 Despite his low draft position, Tillman flourished in the NFL reaching the NFL All-Pro team in 2000.
 Following the terrorist attacks on 9/11, Tillman left football to enlist in the US Army.
 He gave his life for his country in 2004.
-An inspiration across the league, Tillman jerseys are still found at the University of Phoenix stadium in abundance on game day.
+An inspiration across the league, Tillman jerseys are still found at State Farm Stadium in abundance on game day.

 There are many other fan favorites in Arizona.
 Adrian Wilson, the strong safety out of NC State reached the Pro Bowl five times.
 Kurt Warner’s story took him from stocking shelves in a grocery store to Super Bowl champion with the St. Louis Rams.
 He joined the Cardinals roster in 2005 as a veteran quarterback looking to mentor.
 He ended up winning the starting role and leading the team for five years, culminating in another Super Bowl appearance.
 Larry Fitzgerald, the son of a Minnesota sports reporter, had the good fortune to be surrounded by Hall of Fame wide receiver talent at an early age.
 Fitzgerald used this to his advantage on his way to become one of the most productive wide receivers in NFL history.
 Among his many accolades are 10 Pro Bowl selections.